graysam/bootbox-mcu-fw/docs/BUILD.md

 # Build and Upload (Arduino CLI)

-This project uses the Arduino-ESP32 core with Async Web Server + WebSocket UI.
-These steps bring a fresh machine to build/upload readiness.
+This project targets an Arduino Wi-Fi MCU with Async Web Server + WebSocket UI.
+Follow these steps to bring a fresh machine to build/upload readiness.

 ## Prereqs
-- Install Arduino CLI and ESP32 core (per Arduino docs).
+- Install Arduino CLI and the board support package defined in `arduino-cli.yaml`.
-- Ensure the ESP32 board FQBN (default `esp32:esp32:esp32`) is installed.
+- Ensure the board FQBN recorded in `arduino-cli.yaml` (default `esp32:esp32:esp32`) is installed.

 ## Install Libraries